rubygems/rubygems/.github/pull_request_template.md

 <!--
 Thanks so much for the contribution!

+Note that you must abide by the [code of conduct](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md) to contribute to this project.

 To make reviewing this PR a bit easier, please fill out answers to the following questions.
 -->